Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

 At this stage we were all on a different level and knew who was the competition and could price our products accordingly to compete.
 What we didn’t see was the growing number of

-Many retailers started to buy the better deals shifting their purchases from the manufacturers to the wholesalers in our relentless search to maintain our profit levels.
+Many retailers started to buy better deals, shifting their purchases from the manufacturers to the wholesalers in our relentless search to maintain our profit levels.

 Many other things were happening, but looking back I think that this was a mistake and it gave too much power and the wholesalers, who later decided to form their own retail outlets in direct competition to ourselves, but we are all fighters and with some ducking and diving we always seem to come up with some alternative supplies of tyres and battle on.

-I then sold Kut-Kost to an emerging national company owned by Shell Oil, called Superdrive .
-Superdrive was to form a direct completion to Kwik-Fit, but failed to get the project together and eventually my old depots were bought from Superdrive by Kwik-Fit.
-I then purchased and developed the business that I am in now, Pellon Tyres here in Halifax and 25 years on fell that we are going through the same torrid times that we had to endure in the early days.
+Then, I sold Kut-Kost to Superdrive, a newly established American business that is a Shell Oil company.
+Kwik-Fit had expected Superdrive to provide direct completion, but when the project fell through, Kwik-Fit eventually purchased my old depots from Superdrive.
+I then purchased and developed the business that I am in now, Pellon Tyres here in Halifax and 25 years on, we are going through the same torrid times that we had to endure in the early days.

-In the past two years the tyre market has seen some huge changes.
+In the past two years, the tyre market has seen some huge changes.
+Independent Tyre Centres

-These changes have been brought on by the advent of the internet and the growing trend for the motorists to buy online.
-I have no problem with that and indeed as one of the Norths Independent Tyre Centres.
+The development of the internet and the rising popularity of online shopping among motorists are to blame for these changes.
+I have no problem with that and indeed, as one of the Norths Independent Tyre centres,.
 I sell tyres online but not at a national level.
 But in the Yorkshire catchment area.
-The internet has now made it possible to buy tyres from the rest of Europe. of course, who are now in direct competition with the British wholesalers.
-In my opinion it is a good thing and drives down the price of tyres .
-So, making the tyre manufacturers the companies who are once again making the good profits.
-Of course, as they did in years gone by when they would deal with retail outlets direct.
+The internet has now made it possible to buy tyres from the rest of Europe, of course, which are now in direct competition with the British wholesalers.
+In my opinion, it is a good thing and drives down the price of tyres .
+So, the tyre manufacturers are the companies that are once again making good profits.
+Of course, as they did in years gone by, they would deal with retail outlets directly.

-More disruption in the tyre World ahead of us
+More disruption in the tyre world is ahead of us .Independent Tyre Centres

 I must admit that I was feeling vulnerable as I was stuck out on my own in little Halifax.
 Not knowing who was going to buy out what.
 Just like the seventies and early eighties.
 The next thing to come along!
 Has been the emergence of the Giant supermarkets wanting a slice of the tyre cake.